High Fichtel Mountains: Geography

-In the geomorphological division of the neighbouring Czech Republic, the Asch Hills (Ascher Hügelland; Ašská vrchovina), the Haslau Hills (Haslauer Hügelland or Hazlovská pahorkatina) and the Eger Hills (Egerer Hügelland or Chebská pahorkatina) are counted as part of the (High) Fichtel range.
+In the geomorphological division of the neighbouring Czech Republic, the Aš Hills (Ascher Hügelland; Ašská vrchovina), the Hazlov Hills (Haslauer Hügelland or Hazlovská pahorkatina) and the Cheb Hills (Egerer Hügelland or Chebská pahorkatina) are counted as part of the (High) Fichtel range.

 Geology

 Geologically the mountain range consists mainly of granite.
 The history of its orogeny begins in the Pre-Cambrian about 750–800 million years ago – covering almost 20% of the earth's history, something which only applies to a few of the surviving ranges of the truncated Central Uplands of Germany today.

 Mountains

 The mountains of the High Fichtel include the following, sorted by their elevation in metres (m) above sea level (NN):